mavryk-network/mavryk-protocol/docs/index.rst

 This is a fundamental design choice, allowing Mavryk to be seamlessly upgradable and continuosly evolving.
 Due to this feature, Mavryk is built to last, and always stay at the leading edge of blockchain technology.

+To learn more about Mavryk, the `Mavryk documentation <https://mavryk.org>`__.

-To learn more about Mavryk, its implementation, and its ecosystem, see :doc:`introduction/mavryk`.
+To learn more about how Mavkit & the protocol fit into Mavryk and its ecosystem, see :doc:`introduction/mavryk`.

 .. raw:: html